 On the other hand, a non-allergic dog can have a poor reaction to by-products without being allergic to the protein source overall.
 Sometimes, our pups are misdiagnosed with a chicken allergy simply because they consume chicken by-products they cannot stomach.
 That’s the catch... it may not be meat our pup’s bodies react to, but the by-products found in their commercial dog food, treats and supplements.

 On our labels, you’ll often see “chicken” as a primary ingredient.
-It is important to note that whenever we include chicken, it’s always human-grade meat.
+It is important to note that whenever we include chicken, it’s always highest quality meat.
 It’s never chicken by-products, especially not talons, beaks or feathers.

 We deliberately chose this because chicken meat delivers a complete protein, contains important nutrition, and provides the meaty taste our dogs love.
 And believe it or not, chicken is the largest component of costs in our supplements.
 That’s due to the high-quality chicken we source and how much of it we use in each product.